tfenz/TE_SR_WAN_simulation/README.md

 To tune our experiments interestingly, we use real world data for both - topologies and demands from [SNDLib](http://sndlib.zib.de/home.action) and [TopologyZoo](http://www.topology-zoo.org/dataset.html).

 Overview of real-world data usage
-* Fig. 3: Topology data from SNDLib and TopologyZoo
+* Fig. 3 (all topologies): Topology data from SNDLib and TopologyZoo.
-* Fig. 4: Topology data from SNDLib
+* Fig. 4 (all algorithms): Topology data from SNDLib.
-* Fig. 5: Topology and traffic data from SNDLib.
+* Fig. 5 (real demands): Topology and traffic data from SNDLib.

 ### SNDLib Data
 We use traffic and topology data from SNDLib, which we redistribute under the [ZIB ACADEMIC LICENSE](data/LICENSE_SNDLib).